devCU/IPS-SideNote/README.md

 # IPS-SideNote

 #### Inspired by IPS dev mode message, SideNote is a highly customizable and immediately visible plug-in for IPS 4 Community Suite.
 A colorful (Side) bar that pops up a (Note) message on click.
 Out of the way to the side but instantly noticed.
 Visitors to your site will click on this first everytime.
-Can be used for anything including site information, holiday greetings, announcements, special offers/advertisements and anything else you want to make your sites visitors of.
+Can be used for anything including site information, holiday greetings, announcements, special offers/advertisements and anything else you want to make your sites visitors aware of.

 ![devCUHead](https://www.devcu.net/mediasrc/example1.PNG?V=1.0)